RosettaCommons/documentation/scripting_documentation/ClientMovers.md

 # ScriptCM

 The ScriptCM is the most flexible of the ClientMover.
-It operates by dynamically instantiating movers and claims as the user describes in the RosettaScript.
+It operates by dynamically instantiating ClientMovers and [[EnvClaims]] as the user describes in the RosettaScript.
 The following example creates a mover that minimizes a jump between two residue selections built by ResidueSelectors named "ChainA" and one named "ChainB":

 ```
 <ScriptCM name="SideChainMin" >